viliuskiskis/Darzeliai_Bees_2022/README.md

 ## Authors

-List of [contributors](https://github.com/JurgitaVisa/Projektas_Darzeliu_IS/graphs/contributors) who participated in this project.
+List of [contributors](https://github.com/viliuskiskis/Darzeliai_Bees_2022/graphs/contributors) who participated in this project.

-Copyright ©️ 2021, It's Never Too Latte
+Copyright ©️ 2022, Bees

+This project is forked from: https://github.com/JurgitaVisa/Projektas_Darzeliu_IS List of [contributors](https://github.com/JurgitaVisa/Projektas_Darzeliu_IS/graphs/contributors) who participated in this project.